Post by Margaret Okada-Scheck, Associate Director of Admissions

 After you figure out what your goals are, then it’s just figuring out which programs and institutions are the right fit for you.
 This is absolutely a personal decision but generally I recommend thinking about it broadly from a few different areas:

 - Geography – Some applicants may have the flexibility to move to Cambridge, MA and others may not.
-Think about how geography matters to you in regard to not only study, but also in terms of living and working.
-During the pandemic, we have found that online learning has expanded, but traditionally our programs require full-time enrollment in person.
-This can work for some people, but others may not have that flexibility.
+Think about how geography matters to you in regards to not only study, but also in terms of living and working.

 - Funding – For most people, this is one of the most crucial aspects of pursuing a graduate education.
 My basic advice is to make sure to apply for financial aid and submit your FAFSA (for US citizens and Permanent Residents).
 Make sure to do research on external grants and scholarships (which can really help to offset the cost of education) and to reach out if you have any questions.